nicklockwood/Euclid/README.md

 ## Colors

-Euclid currently has no support for setting colors on a per-vertex basis, but you can apply colors to a `Mesh` or `Polygon` using the material property.
+Colors can be applied either per-vertex, or to an entire `Polygon` or `Mesh` using the `material` property.

 The material property is of type `AnyHashable` which basically means it can be anything you want.
 You can set the `material` to an instance of Euclid's [`Color` type](#color), or you can use a `UIColor` or `NSColor` instead if you prefer.